Basic information about UNESCO

 17. (former) Czechoslovakia

-UNESCO has currently 195 Members and 9 Associate Members.
+UNESCO currently has 193 Members and 11 Associate Members (Non-Self-Governing Territories).
 After the split of former Czechoslovakia, Slovakia became a Member of UNESCO on the 9th of February 1993 by succession.
+USA and Israel left the organisation in 2019.